subhadipbhowmik/subhadipbhowmik/README.md

 ### Talking about Personal Stuffs:

 - 🛠 &nbsp; I'm currently developing with JavaScript, React, and Node.js.
-- 🚀 &nbsp; I’m working on an all-in-one marketplace for university students (CampusCorner).
+- 🚀 &nbsp; I’m working on an all-in-one campus placement platform called HireQuest.
 - 💬 &nbsp; I write blogs [here](https://shubhadipbhowmik.vercel.app/blog/?ref=github-profile-readme)!
 - 📰 &nbsp; Stay tuned for updates on new tools and tips on my blog.
 - 👾 &nbsp; Fun fact: I enjoy building things that help others in their day-to-day tasks.